isomerpages/moe-aes/_performing-arts/Concert Band.md

 The AES Concert Band comprises a group of music-loving individuals who form a team that strives to create beautiful music.
 The Band believes in giving students the opportunity to learn, perform and showcase their music talent.
-It also allows them to experience a holistic education with special emphasis on the development of their character and leadership qualities.
+It also allows them to experience a holistic education with special emphasis on the development of their character and leadership qualities.&nbsp;